greyblake/humble-investing/README.md

 # Humble Investing

-> a list of resources that help me to research stocks for investing
+> a list of books and online resources that help me to research stocks for investing

 ## Books